Wednesday, February 26, 2014

 Chapter 24: Jobs I did

-I had done a variety of works in my younger days.
-I have talked about one of them - odd job worker in graveyard construction and tombstone restoration in Chapter 14.
-I had also worked as tuition teacher when I was an A-Level student and during the post-A Level period before I went to the university.
-Those were all part-time works to earn extra pocket money.
+In my younger days, I took on a variety of jobs.
+One of them - working as an odd-job labourer in graveyard construction and tombstone restoration - is detailed in Chapter 14.
+I also worked as a part-time tuition teacher while I was an A-Level student, and continued doing so during the post-A Level period before entering university.
+Those were all part-time, taken up to earn extra pocket money.

 Letter from Radio Malaysia asking for a voice test.